calekochenour/python-formatter-env/README.md

 [![Launch Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/calekochenour/python-formatter-env/main)

 Open the `example.py` script and observe the contents.
-The `example_function()` was created to have line lengths that exceeded the maximum of 79, as defined in the `pyproject.toml` file.
+The `example_function()` was created with line lengths that exceeded the maximum of 79, as defined in the `pyproject.toml` file.
 Within Binder, click on `New` and select `Terminal`.
 This is where you have a choice to format the script.
 Within the terminal, run either of the following commands:

 ```bash
 make initialize